Skip to main content

 Overview

-If you click on the arrow button next to the Name of the elimination, the elimination expands and you are able to see the entities between which the eliminations were created, the specific accounts used in the elimination for each entity and the categories of the accounts.
+If you click on the arrow button next to the name of the elimination, the elimination expands and you are able to see the entities between which the eliminations were created, the specific accounts used in the elimination for each entity and the categories of the accounts.

 You can create an elimination in this page, by clicking on "Create Elimination".
-Refer to the below in "Set up" for how to create an Account or Transaction elimination.

 📓 Note